 What is a Summary Jurisdiction Application?

 The second scenario relates to charges listed in the summary jurisdiction whereby the prosecution or Magistrate agree that the charges should join the indictable stream.
 In these circumstances the same test applies, but it is a prosecution application to uplift or a motion made by the Magistrate.
-In these circumstances, we are often instructed to resist the matter being raised to the indictable/committal stream.
+In these circumstances, we are often instructed to resist the matter being uplifted or raised to the indictable/committal stream.

 The relevant section in relation to both scenarios is section 28 of the Criminal Procedure Act (CPA) read in conjunction with section 29, which states that a charge can be heard in the summary jurisdiction if it is listed in schedule 2 of the CPA or is punishable by a term of imprisonment not exceeding a 10-year maximum or 1200 penalty units.